TY-Cheng/torchvinecopulib/README.md

 ## Contributing

-We welcome contributions from everyone, whether it's a bug report, feature suggestion, code contribution, or documentation improvement.
+We welcome contributions, whether it's a bug report, feature suggestion, code contribution, or documentation improvement.

 - If you encounter any issues with the project or have ideas for new features, please [open an issue](https://github.com/TY-Cheng/torchvinecopulib/issues/new) on GitHub or [privately email us](mailto:cty120120@gmail.com).
 Make sure to include detailed information about the problem or feature request, including steps to reproduce for bugs.